 Manny Pacquiao’s decision to fight Timothy Bradley for a third time is certainly a strange one.

-Pacquiao has squarely proven himself against Bradley over 24 rounds previously and is only putting himself in jeopardy against a fighter potentially reaching his peak level as he himself is firmly on the way down.
+Pacquiao has squarely proven himself against Bradley over 24 rounds previously.
+He is only putting himself in jeopardy against a fighter potentially reaching his peak level as he himself is firmly on the way down.

-Sadly, no outcome barring an unlikely knockout win would do anything to send Pacquiao out with the bang he deserves and the more likely points chess match certainly won’t set pulses racing as the eight-weight champion takes his final bow.
+Sadly, no outcome barring an unlikely knockout win would do anything to send Pacquiao out with the bang he deserves.
+The more likely points chess match certainly won’t set pulses racing as the eight-weight champion takes his final bow.

 The views expressed in this article are that of the Editor, Phil Jay.
 WBN celebrated its 10th Anniversary on August 1st, 2020, and is the top-visited independent boxing news website in the world.

 Phil Jay is an Auxiliary member of the Boxing Writers Association of America.
 Follow on Twitter @PhilDJay